-Are there any other f oreseeable hazards associated with the Covid-19?
-Yes ⊠ No □ Additional Hazards List any additional control measures required Residual Risk rating High, medium, low Non-attendance of pupils Pupils who refuse to return to school, especially pupils who are vulnerable.
-Weekly (possibly twice weekly) home visits will be needed, impact on DSL workload Remote learning to be provided, additional work for class teacher to provide this - attendance officer to drop and pick up work packs M Shortage of cleaning / hygiene products Large demand for cleaning and hygiene products.
-If shortages occur this could impact on the running of school and potential class /school closure High staff absence Large number of staff members off work - ill or isolating - at one time.
-Shortage of staff to cover classes and continue the safe running of school.
-Potential class closures - If HT and SLT isolating - NST will need to be contacted for interim SLT support.
-Local lockdown / multiple classes/bubbles self- isolating Running school alongside a virtual school.
-Increase on staff workload which could impact staff well-being.
-Lack of devices for children and internet access - problematic with siblings at one household, Steve Meese to phone and audit by 6.11.20 29.11.20 - Mixing of bubbles Bubble mixing will be strictly monitored and staff made aware that non-essential mixing of bubbles is prohibited once entered the school premise.
-If the role of the adult is essential in supporting the child or children in different bubbles, then social distancing, sanitising and cleaning the resources and touchpoints must be adhered to.
-Wherever possible, if collecting children, use the walkie talkie to signal CT to release the children to wait at the door to minimise entering the class bubbles, or signal from the door.
+Are there any other for oreseeable hazards associated with Covid-19?
+Yes 🗵 Additional Hazards List any additional No ⊠ I control measures required Residual Risk rating High, medium, low Non-attendance of pupils Pupils who refuse to return to school, especially pupils who are vulnerabl Weekly (possibly twice weekly) home visits will be needed, impact on DSI Remote learning to be provided, additional work for class teacher to prov workload L Shortage of cleaning / hygiene products High staff absence class closures - If HT and SLT isolating - NST will need to be contacted for could impact on the running of school and potential class /school closure nortage of staff to cover classes and continue the safe running of school.
+Potential r interim SLT support.
+Remote learning/ZOOM protocol and teaching protocol must chers and TA's for any reasonable adjustments to be made or to implement support.
+M M Local lockdown / multiple classes/bubbles self- isolating Running school alongside a virtual school.
+Increase on staff workload whi Lack of devices for children and internet access - problematic with sibling M/L 29.11.20 - Mixing of bubbles If the role of the adult is essential in supporting the child or children in di essential mixing of bubbles is prohibited once entered the school premise.
+Ifferent bubbles, then social distancing, sanitising and cleaning the resources and n, use the walkie talkie to signal CT to release the children to wait at the door to L HR advice 18.1.21 they must not stop and talk to adults in school for chit chat or catch up unmust not loiter.
+Staff must wear PPE in corridors or when transitioning the d the Risk Assessment, may be subjected to be in breach of the Code Of Conduct and L/M Photocopying 4.1.21 Joanne in advance to print and she will then deliver outside classrooms.
+56 to use staff room copier and EYFS to use the EYFS copier.
+Work can be emailed to Communication via walkie talkie.
+Staff must not leave their bubbles to photocopy ilet break.
+4.1.21 In emergencies - must send to print to front office and office admin